Cosmetic surgery and Body Dysmorphic Disorder

 It is thought that at least one person in every 100 people in the UK suffers from BDD, but the true extent of the problem is not known as individuals can often feel unable to seek help or to share their experiences due to a sense of shame in their appearance.
 Of course, BDD is not only associated with cosmetic surgery; it is a more complex condition than that.
 However cases can develop as a result of surgery, particularly when a surgeon attempts to correct a single ‘imperfection’ without considering the patient as a whole and the root cause of their dissatisfaction with their appearance – which could potentially go beyond a few lines and wrinkles.

 The best advice is always to research the chosen procedure carefully.
 It is also important to choose the right surgeon to perform the surgery and ensure you take time to consider whether the surgery is right for you.
 If necessary, seek advice from suitably trained medical practitioners.
-The majority of surgery does have a successful outcome, however if you are suffering from complications following a cosmetic procedure, or think that you may have acquired BDD as a result of negligent cosmetic procedures, then call our confidential legal helpline on 0808 139 1592 or email us at email@example.com
+The majority of surgery does have a successful outcome, however if you are suffering from complications following a cosmetic procedure, or think that you may have acquired Body Dysmorphic Disorder resulting from negligent cosmetic procedures, then call our confidential legal helpline on 0808 139 1592 or email us at [email protected]